egroeg92/RTSgame/README.md

 GAME
 ====

+Built in visual studio using C++.

 I'm unsure what the game goal will be at this point.
+So far the game has a minimap.